Reading Time: 2 minutes

 • What kind of resources do you need to accomplish your goals?

-• What kind of support can your manager provide to aid you in successfully completing ….?
+• What kind of support can your manager provide to help you complete….?

 Asking open-ended questions is one of the most effective ways to tap into the enormous potential meetings offer your organization.
-By posing the right questions, you lay the foundation for a meeting that is productive and positions your staff to achieve the goals set forth during it.
+By posing the right questions, you lay the foundation for a productive meeting that positions your staff to achieve the goals set forth during it.

-For more information about how Gavel International can help your organization hold highly productive meetings that accomplish your business goals, contact us.
+For more information on how Gavel International can help your organization hold highly productive meetings that achieve your business goals, please contact us.

 ____________________________